Identity of second woman emerges in Petraeus's downfall

 "My understanding is that they mutually determined that it was time to end it," he said, adding that Petraeus "knows he made a huge mistake" and is now trying to focus on his family.
 "It wasn't right.
 And it was done.
 That was about four months ago."

-A law enforcement official, speaking on condition of anonymity, said Petraeus was first interviewed in connection with the FBI investigation during the week of October 28, about a week after Broadwell was questioned.
-The FBI informed Petraeus' boss, Director of National Intelligence James Clapper, in the early evening of Election Day, November 6.
+A law enforcement official, speaking on condition of anonymity, said Petraeus was first interviewed in connection with the FBI investigation during the week of Oct.
+28, about a week after Broadwell was questioned.
+The FBI informed Petraeus's boss, Director of National Intelligence James Clapper, on the evening of Election Day, Nov.
+6.

 Senior U.S. officials said Clapper then informed the White House's National Security Council staff of the issue and Petraeus' intention to resign on Wednesday, the morning after President Barack Obama was re-elected to a second four-year term.
 Obama was informed later that day, they said.